As an MP I receive a limited amount of expenses, which have to be approved by the Independent Parliamentary Standards Authority.

 A) Staffing Budget

-The Independent Standards Parliamentary Authority give all MPs a staffing budget of £144,000 to pay for salaries, National Insurance contributions, and pension costs.
+The Independent Standards Parliamentary Authority give all MPs a staffing budget to pay for salaries, National Insurance contributions, and pension costs.
 This money goes directly to employ staff.

 I do not employ any family members as staff.